VHDPlus/vhdplus-website/README.md

 ## Requirements

 - [Node.js](https://nodejs.org/en/download/) version >= 8.9 or above (which can be checked by running `node -v`).
 You can use [nvm](https://github.com/nvm-sh/nvm) for managing multiple Node versions on a single machine installed
-- [Yarn](https://yarnpkg.com/en/) version >= 1.5 (which can be checked by running `yarn version`).
-Yarn is a performant package manager for JavaScript and replaces the `npm` client.
-It is not strictly necessary but highly encouraged.

 ## Initialize docusaurus